microsoft/vcpkg/docs/maintainers/registries.md

 baseline to a commit ID, that commit ID must always exist, and be accessible from your HEAD commit, which is what is actually fetched.
 This means that your HEAD commit should be a child of all previous HEAD commits.

+### Builtin Registries

+Builtin registries are treated as special Git registries.
+Instead of fetching from a remote url, builtin registries consult the `$VCPKG_ROOT/.git` directory of the vcpkg clone.
+They use the currently checked out `$VCPKG_ROOT/versions` directory as the source for versioning information.

 #### Adding a New Version